jobrac/Generic-Asset-Tracking-System/README.md

  - Reactjs

 ### Web Server
- - NGINX ("Don't use apache 'coz it sucks!!!")
+ - NGINX `Don't use apache 'coz it sucks!!!`

 # Installation
+`Hopes you already installed PHP, NPM, Node, NGINX and its dependencies` `if not, just google it.`

 clone the repo first and `cd ` to its root directory